-We have a credit agreement with Fleet National Bank, U.S. Bank National Association and West Des Moines State Bank.
+We have a credit agreement with three banks.
 The amount outstanding under this agreement was \$31.8 million at September 30, 2003 and \$43.3 million at December 31, 2002, of which \$10.0 million was borrowed in December 2002, and contributed to the surplus of American Equity Life.
 Principal and interest under this agreement are paid quarterly.
 The notes bear interest (3.62% at September 30, 2003) at prime or LIBOR plus a specified margin of up to 2.25%.
 Under this agreement, we are required to maintain minimum capital and surplus levels at American Equity Life and meet certain other financial and operating ratio requirements.
 We are also prohibited from incurring other indebtedness for borrowed money without obtaining a waiver from the lenders and from paying dividends on our capital stock in excess of 25% of our consolidated net income for the prior fiscal year.
-On August 14, 2003, we amended our credit agreement to provide that the financial strength ratings for American Equity Life issued by A.M.
-Best and Standard & Poor's may not be less than the current financial strength ratings of B++ and BBB+, respectively.
-On October 24, 2003, we amended our credit agreement to provide that we (and not our subsidiaries) must own cash equivalents (as defined in the credit agreement) having a market value of at least \$30.0 million from the time of the consummation of this offering through and including the time of payment in full of the installments of the loans under the credit agreement due on June 30, 2004.
-The amendment also provides that subsequent to this offering, quarterly principal payments for the quarters ending December 31, 2003, March 31, 2004 and June 30, 2004 will be deferred until June 30, 2004.
 See note 7 to our audited consolidated financial statements.